exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 ### Input format

 This program does not determine which nucleotides are base-pairing by itself; this information must be provided as input.
-Since we calculate the list of pairs using the fr3d-python package, the input format is identical to FR3D output.
+Since we want to calculate the list of pairs using the fr3d-python package, the input format is identical to FR3D output.
 For each mmCIF file, FR3D generates a `PDBID_basepair.txt` or a `PDBID_basepair_detailed.txt` file.
 The text file contains a line for each determined basepair, formatted as "**UnitID** tab **Family** tab **UnitID**".

-The UnitID is a unique identifier for nucleotides and other residues --- it is a structure PDB ID, Model Number, Chain ID, Nucleotide Number, and optionally Atom Name (not used in FR3D), Alternate ID, Insertion ID, and Symmetry Operation.
+The UnitID is a unique identifier for nucleotides and other residues --- it is the structure PDB ID, Model number, Chain name, Nucleotide number, and optionally Atom name (not used in FR3D), Alternate ID, Insertion ID, and the Symmetry Operation.
 The components are separated by a vertical bar character (`|`).
 [Detailed definition is at BGSU website](https://www.bgsu.edu/research/rna/help/rna-3d-hub-help/unit-ids.html)

 Alternatively, the input file may be a table (CSV/Parquet) with columns `pdbid`, `model`, `chain1`, `res1`, `nr1`, `ins1`, `alt1`, `chain2`, `res2`, `nr2`, `ins2`, `alt2`, and `family`.
 Other columns are allowed and preserved on the output.
-This data format provides compatibility with other software tools used at our institute.
+This data format ensures interoperability with the `pair_finding.py` script and with other software tools used at our institute.
 The same columns identify the basepairs in the output files.

 ### Produced information

-The script loads all PDB structures from the input table using the [BioPython library](https://doi.org/10.1093/bioinformatics/btp163) and computes the following:
+The script loads all PDB structures from the input table using the [BioPython library](https://doi.org/10.1093/bioinformatics/btp163) and adds the following:

 * The measured parameters, as defined in @sec:basepair-params
     * Distance between heavy atoms of defined H-bonds